Checkpoints

 To continue, type Y.

-- To leave the passphrase empty, press ENTER twice.
+To leave the passphrase empty, press Enter twice.

-nginx
+Install nginx

-web server on to virtual machine
+web server on to virtual machine:

 You should be back at your project's command prompt.

-When using compute resources such as virtual machines, its important to understand the associated firewall rules.
+When using compute resources such as virtual machines, it's important to understand the associated firewall rules.

-List the firewall rules for the project
+List the firewall rules for the project:

 Output: